 Timeliness When was the information published or last updated?
-Has it been superseded or overruled?
 Are you looking for current or historical information?
 Relevance How relevant is the source to your research purpose or area of law?
-Is it appropriate for the jurisdiction/country you are working in?
 Authority Who is the author or publisher, and what are their qualifications?
 Accuracy Is the information accurate, supported by evidence, and free from errors and biases?
-Have you read the full text?
 Purpose What is the purpose of the information?
 Is it to inform, persuade, entertain, or sell something?